-The hardwood vegetation of ZB IV did not evolve by adaptation to summer drought, but the tertiary species were already preadapted to dry sites.
-Only a limited number of new species were formed, in California for example in the genus Ceanothus with 40 species, Arctostaphylos with 45 species, others, as mentioned, spread strongly, for example Adenostoma.
+The sclerophyllous vegetation of ZB IV did not evolve by adaptation to summer drought, but the tertiary species were already preadapted to dry sites.
+Only a limited number of new species evolved, in California for example in the genus Ceanothus with 40 species, Arctostaphylos with 45 species, others, as mentioned, spread strongly, for example Adenostoma.
 Arbutus has a more leathery leaf (◘ Fig. G-5).

 Of the 113 woody genera (with 169 species) of the hardwood range in Chile, only 13 genera are the same as the 109 genera (with 272 species) in California.
 Australia, with 66 genera (with 140 species), has even only 2 genera in common with California and 3 with Chile.
 However, the total number of species is much higher.
 Especially the partly very small areas of ZB IV represent a certain exception to the rule that species richness increases from the poles to the equator (◘ Table G-1).

-The corresponding but much smaller area in the Cape Country is thought to contain about 8,000 species, South Western Australia the same 8,000 species, while the much more extensive and richly divided Mediterranean area is estimated to contain about 24,000 species of vascular plants.
+The corresponding but much smaller area in the S-African Cape region is thought to contain about 8,000 species, SW Australia the same 8,000 species, while the much more extensive and richly divided Mediterranean area is estimated to contain about 24,000 species of vascular plants.